Embracing Emotional Intelligence: Navigating Stress and Frustration in the Workplace

 1. Identifying Triggers

-- Self-awareness is crucial for identifying the specific situations or actions that trigger stress and rage.
-By understanding what sets off these emotions, individuals can start to work on strategies to manage their reactions.
+Self-awareness is crucial for identifying the specific situations or actions that trigger stress and rage.
+By understanding what sets off these emotions, individuals can start to develop strategies to manage their reactions.

 2. Regulating Emotions